oblac/jodd-site/doc/example/3+serve-with-petite.md

 # Serve with Petite

 <div class="doc1"><js>doc1('example',22)</js></div>
-We have two goals here: to build service layer within *Petite* container and to merge it with the our *Madvoc* web application.
-Of course, it is vital to have Petite completely decoupled from web layer.
+We have two goals in this chapter: to build service layer with *Petite* container and to merge it with the our *Madvoc* web application.
+Of course, it is important to have Petite completely decoupled from the web layer.

 ## Plain Old Service Core

-Now, let's forget we are building a web application.
+Let's forget for a moment that we are building a web application.
 We want to build a business core of the application that can be started from the command line (and tests cases).
 Lets encapsulate the application core in `AppCore` class, that will be responsible for application lifecycle and